-Level of Service Statement Level of Service Measure Performance Target (previous year's AR result) Performance Result HBRC develops and maintains clear and appropriate policies that promote the sustainable management of the region's natural and physical resources and protects the community from resource management related risks.
+Level of Service Level of Service Performance Performance Result Statement Measure Target (previous year's AR result) HBRC develops and maintains clear and appropriate policies that promote the sustainable management of the region's natural and physical resources and protects the community from resource management related risks.
 Compliance with statutory timeframes for RMA planning documents.
-Achieved in 2018-19) Achieved No known failures to comply with statutory timeframes relating to preparation and review of RMA planning documents.
+Achieved in (Achieved in 2018-19) Achieved No known failures to comply with statutory timeframes relating to preparation and review of RMA planning documents.
 Under Code 192 both PC7 (Outstanding Waterbodies) and TANK Plan (PC9) were publicly notified with extended submission periods which will compress timeframes for completion of the hearing and decision-making milestones (legal maximum is decisions to be issued within two years after plan change public notification date).
 HBRC will proactively work with territorial authorities to achieve alignment on policies, plans and strategies.
 Planning managers from HBRC and territorial authorities meet at least twice each year to discuss and identify integration issues; and improvements to content and/or processes for regional and district plans.
 2 or more Achieved (Achieved in 2018-19) Partially Achieved Regular communication with the TLAs' planning managers was maintained.
 During 2019/20 this also involved development of joint submissions on various central government proposals, including freshwater reform, air quality regulations, and national policy statements for urban development, highly productive land, and indigenous biodiversity.
 It was intended to hold a meeting of HB Council Policy Managers' in April however COVID-19 and CDEM response deferred that.
 HBRC will regularly submit on national direction, plan and consenting matters.
 Number of submissions on resource management-related proposals made to local and central government per annum.
-Maintain 3- year rolling average (6.3 in 2017-18) (Achieved - 12 in 2018-19) Achieved 19 submissions lodged during the year.
+Maintain 3- year rolling average (Achieved - 8.7 in 2018-19) Achieved 12 (3-year rolling average) 19 submissions lodged during the year.
 All submissions are recorded on HBRC's website (#hbrcsubmissions).
-Submissions were made on several local consent proposals, district plans, but most notably, a high number of submissions on Bills and a variety of other central government proposals (e.g. climate change proposals, freshwater reform, national policy
+Submissions were made on several local consent proposals, district plans, but most notably, a high number of submissions on Bills and a variety of other central government proposals (e.g. climate change proposals,

+freshwater reform, national policy

-statements on indigenous biodiversity, urban development and highly productive land, patienal regulations for air quality.
+statements on indigenous

+biodiversity, urban development

+and highly productive land,

 national regulations for air quality

 and outdoor tyre storage).